By Colin Such

 As an auctioneer, I see rare stamps quite often.
-Each one of our monthly auctions will contain several copies of stamps which the average collector would rarely have the chance of acquiring for his/her collection and would only see “in the flesh” on the odd occasion in a dealer’s stock, in a public auction, or at an exhibition.
+Each one of our monthly auctions will contain several copies of stamps which the average collector would rarely have the chance to acquire for their collection and would only see “in the flesh” on the odd occasion in a dealer’s stock, in a public auction, or at an exhibition.

 In 1909 it was decided to change the Jubilee design of stamps and make them mono-colour.
-The 7d grey was introduced on May 4 1910 and a new design of the 2d., in a shade called Tyrian plum was intended to be issued on May 6.
-However King Edward VII died on May 6 and it was decided not to go ahead with the issue.
+The 7d grey was introduced on May 4, 1910 and a new design of the 2d., in a shade called Tyrian plum, was intended to be issued on May 6.
+However, King Edward VII died on May 6 and it was decided not to go ahead with the issue – now known as the 2d Tyrian plum stamp.
 All the post offices were informed that they were not to issue the new stamps and had to return their stock, which was subsequently destroyed.

 I doubt I will ever have the pleasure of seeing that particular rare stamp again before I die.
 Ah well, back to the £1 PUCs and 1d blacks!